Azure/Industrial-IoT/docs/deploy/howto-add-aks-to-ps1.md

   instances in the next step.
 5. Click **Save** to save the changes.

-Now you should be able to go to Engineering Tool and Swagger UIs of microservices and authenticate there.
+Now you should be able to go to the Swagger UIs of the microservices and authenticate there.

 ### Remove App Service and App Service Plan resources